geodynamics/aspect/doc/sphinx/parameters/Adiabatic_20conditions_20model.md

 **Pattern:** [DirectoryName]

 **Documentation:** The name of a directory that contains the model data.
-This path may either be absolute (if starting with a `/') or relative to the current directory.
-The path may also include the special text `$ASPECT_SOURCE_DIR' which will be interpreted as the path in which the ASPECT source files were located when ASPECT was compiled.
-This interpretation allows, for example, to reference files located in the `data/' subdirectory of ASPECT.
+This path may either be absolute (if starting with a &lsquo;/&rsquo;) or relative to the current directory.
+The path may also include the special text &lsquo;$ASPECT_SOURCE_DIR&rsquo; which will be interpreted as the path in which the ASPECT source files were located when ASPECT was compiled.
+This interpretation allows, for example, to reference files located in the &lsquo;data/&rsquo; subdirectory of ASPECT.

 (parameters:Adiabatic_20conditions_20model/Ascii_20data_20model/Data_20file_20name)=
 ### __Parameter name:__ Data file name